-August Niehaus has completed 30 trips around the sun, as far as she knows.
+August Niehaus has completed 31 trips around the sun, as far as she knows.
 She likes the light of said sun, but she needs the rain, too, so she’s cleverly stationed herself in the misty Pacific Northwest with her husband and her job in the tech industry.
 She’s a writer of many things.
 TOO MANY THINGS.
+Her co-conspirator Amy once said August has “a solution for every suggestion.”

 When she was five, she typed up her first story, “The Hoppers Go on Vacation.”
 It was love at first inkjet-printed page.
 (To this day, she loves the smell of paper freshly ejected from a printer.)
 A lot of what she’s written over the years — not to mention most of what she’s read — involves talking animals and other un-humans; she’s especially fond of science fiction, magical realism, and science fantasy, but she’ll dabble in any genre or format at least once, especially if the potential for experimentation is good.